HAZELNUT MOCHA PROTEIN MUG CAKE

 Collagen protein recommendation

 For this Hazelnut Mocha Protein Mug Cake, I used LIV Body Marine Collagen.
 There are many kinds of collagen available, but marine collagen is highly bioavailable and high in Type I collagen, the kind our bodies need most.
-You can use my code “NOEXCUSES” for 20% off all LIV Body products!
+You can use my code “SARAHWILKINS” for free shipping on all LIV Body products!

 If you want to replace the collagen with another type of protein powder, you’re going to have to make some modifications.
 If substituting whey or casein, I would suggest adding a couple tablespoons of unsweetened applesauce or yogurt to increase the moisture.
 If substituting a vegan protein powder, add a couple tablespoons of unsweetened applesauce or pumpkin and feel free to substitute a flax egg for the egg white.
 Collagen makes baked goods more moist all on its own!